bidmad/Bidmad-Unreal/README-EN.md

 #### 1.2 iOS settings

+- When submitting your application to the App Store, use the following guide to properly set up your privacy survey: [Guide for Privacy Manifest & Privacy Survey](https://github.com/bidmad/Bidmad-iOS/wiki/Guide-for-Privacy-Manifest-&-Privacy-Survey-%5BEN%5D)

-- When using 1.7.0 or higher versions of Bidmad Unreal Plugin, please use Xcode 15 or higher for app builds & distribution.<br>
+- When using 1.7.1 or higher versions of Bidmad Unreal Plugin, please use Xcode 15.3 or higher for app builds & distribution.<br>

-- When using the example, download and unzip the iOS library separately through [iOS Dependency Download Link](https://drive.google.com/file/d/1cAXIsBMvVGxBU4_CojycVQvKUZZIqVLS/view?usp=sharing)<br>.
-Inside the example project, place the unzipped downloaded folder under the Plugins -> BidmadPlugin -> ThirdParty folder<br>
+- When using the example, download and unzip the iOS library separately through [iOS Dependency Download Link](https://drive.google.com/file/d/19tl6TaAbEtHAifW742FYfaBvEvmCxQ5t/view?usp=sharing)<br>.
+Inside the example project, place the downloaded "IOS" folder under the Plugins -> BidmadPlugin -> ThirdParty folder<br>

 - Before proceeding with the settings below, the Unreal Engine Build Tool code needs to be modified.
 For the modification guide, please follow the [Unreal Build Tool Modification Guide](https://github.com/bidmad/Bidmad-Unreal/wiki/Unreal-Build-Tool-Modification-Guide-for-iOS-Build).
 After completing the modification guide.
 Please proceed to the project settings below.<br>